Skip to main content

 1. Go to the Audio Management tab.

-2. Review all audio saved to the cache and monitor how often it has been used by the assistant.
+2. Review all audio saved to the cache and monitor how often it has been used by the agent.

-3. In future updates, you’ll be able to delete cached files and upload new ones to overwrite existing audio.
+3. You can delete cached files and upload new ones to overwrite existing audio.

-You can edit the stability and clarity of the assistant’s voice specifically for this utterance.
-For more information on these settings, visit the voice configuration feature page.
-The edit tab also includes sync and play buttons so you can test changes to the utterance live in the edit panel. .
+You can edit the stability and clarity of the agent’s voice specifically for this utterance.
+For more information on these settings, visit the voice feature page.
+The edit tab also includes sync and play buttons so you can test changes to the utterance live in the edit panel.audio-management-edit-options

 Interaction style